streamnative/pulsar-hub/connectors/cloud-storage-sink/2.5.1/cloud-storage-sink.md

 - Exactly Once Delivery: Records that are exported using a deterministic partitioner are delivered with exactly-once semantics regardless of the eventual consistency of Cloud Storage.
 - Data Format with or without a Schema: Plug and play, the connector supports writing data to cloud storage in Avro, JSON and parquet formats.
 Generally, the connector can accept any format that provides an implementation of the Format interface.
 - Partitioner: The connector supports the TimeBasedPartitioner class based on the Pulsar message publishTime TimeStamp.
 Time-based partitioning options are daily or hourly.
 - More object storage support: The connector uses jclouds as an implementation of cloud storage.
 You can use the jclouds object storage jar to connect to more types of object storage.
-If you need to customize credentials, you can register ʻorg.apache.pulsar.io.jcloud.credential.JcloudsCredential` via SPI.
+If you need to customize credentials, you can register`org.apache.pulsar.io.jcloud.credential.JcloudsCredential` via SPI.

 The Cloud Storage sink connector pulls messages from Pulsar topics and persists messages to Cloud Storage.